How do I submit my applications?

 If selected as an RA should I participate in the Housing Room Selection?

-You will know before the Room Selection Process whether or not you have been hired as a Resident Advisor for the 2013-2014 academic year.
+You will know before the Room Selection Process whether or not you have been hired as a Resident Advisor for the 2014-2015 academic year.
+If hired, you do not need to go through Room Selection.

 If I'm not hired as an RA this year, can I apply again next year?